confidential-computing/governance/scoping.md

 * "promote the widespread use of hardware-based trusted execution environments".

-This proposal puts the focus on only hardware-based TEEs, while providing some leeway with the use of "promote" to allow for non-hardware based projects that demonstrably promote the use of hardware-based TEEs.
+This proposal puts the focus on hardware-based TEEs, while providing some leeway with the use of "promote" to allow for non-hardware based projects that demonstrably promote the use of hardware-based TEEs.

 Similarly, the TAC iterated on several proposals for wording around the definition of the term "confidential computing".
-The following wording obtained rough consensus:
+The following wording obtained consensus and was subsequently adopted by the CCC Governing Board:

 * "Confidential Computing is the protection of data in use by performing computation in a hardware-based Trusted Execution Environment."